Disease Guide ·Polycystic Kidney Disease ·2026

 What Causes PKD in Cats

-A single gene mutation (PKD1) causes fluid-filled cysts to develop in the kidneys from birth.
-It's autosomal dominant — a cat only needs one copy of the gene to be affected.
-The cysts start microscopic and grow slowly over years, compressing and replacing normal kidney tissue.
-Eventually, there isn't enough functional kidney left, and the cat goes into renal failure.
-Nearly 40% of Persians worldwide carry this mutation.
-Autosomal dominant — one gene copy is enough
+A single gene mutation (PKD1) causes fluid-filled cysts from birth.
+Autosomal dominant - one copy is enough.
+Cysts grow over years, replacing kidney tissue until failure.
+Nearly 40% of Persians carry it.
+Autosomal dominant - one gene copy is enough

 Symptoms - What to Watch For